ready-1/NetCtrl/cline_docs/activeContext.md

 - Added ability to associate multiple files with documents for better content organization
 - Implemented document CRUD operations with proper permission handling
 - Set up admin interfaces for document and version management
+- Implemented dashboard with system statistics and activity tracking
+- Created advanced search functionality with multi-model search and filtering
+- Implemented user profile management with profile editing and activity tracking

 ## Decisions